-Without further ado, here are the winners of the 2020 MEDLIFE Awards:
+Without further ado, here are the 2020 MEDLIFE Award winners:

 Leadership Award Recipients

-Katerina Palachek: Thank you for your hard work leading the MEDLIFE Chapter at A. Y. Jackson and helping to expand the MEDLIFE Movement in Ottawa.
+Katerina Palachek: Thank you for your hard work in leading the MEDLIFE Chapter at A. Y. Jackson and expanding the MEDLIFE Movement in Ottawa.
 We’re grateful for your commitment and passion for making a difference.

 Ido Ben-Zvi: Your hard work has been instrumental in starting the MEDLIFE Society at Kings College, London.
 We appreciate your time and dedication!
 Thank you for your outstanding contributions to the MEDLIFE community.

-Elisha Chadha: We’re so grateful for your efforts in founding your Chapter at Gloucester High School and leading your team to exceed its fundraising goals!
+Elisha Chadha: We’re so grateful for your efforts to find your Chapter at Gloucester High School and lead your team to exceed its fundraising goals!
 We wish you all the best in your future studies and career in health.

 Natalie Flores: As the president of your Chapter at the University of Puerto Rico at Bayamon, thank you for always being passionate, proactive, and responsive.
 We know the Chapter will continue to achieve great things under your mentorship.